vpelss/Forever_Passwords/README.md

 Forever Passwords generates a unique password for each website that is long and complex.
 You only need to remember one Secret phrase or word to generate all your passwords.
 The passwords are not stored anywhere but generated when you need them.

-Password management recommendations:
-- Do not reuse passwords on different sites
-- Do not store or save passwords ANYWHERE.
-- Passwords should be long and complex.
-- (This one is my opinion only) Do not use password management software.
-Do you trust a company with all your passwords?

 How to use Forever_Passwords:
 - run index.html off the website (https://www.emogic.com/Forever_Passwords/) or your locally stored version
 - Select an Alias : usually based on url (eg: emogic,com)